ruiying-ocean/cgeniepy/README.md

-This package is an interface to the output of [cGENIE Earth System Model](https://www.seao2.info/mymuffin.html).
+`cgeniepy` is an Python interface to the output of [cGENIE Earth System Model](https://www.seao2.info/mymuffin.html).
 It is an alternative to the exisiting [MATLAB libraries](https://github.com/derpycode/muffinplot).
 It aims to do three things:

 + Read model output
 + Data analysis